The importance of a good copy edit – even when you write for a living

 For my latest project, I deliberately chose a translator who does not work with Italian.
 The reason?
 Anything that sounded a bit Italian, or wasn’t clear to anyone unfamiliar with Italy, would immediately jar.

 The result?
-He spotted a couple of improvements that I could make to improve the quality and clarity of the final copy.
+He spotted a couple of ways that I could improve the quality and clarity of the final copy.

 For all these reasons above, I much prefer to work with an editor for each project.
 But it’s important that the client has a choice.
 So from now on all my quotes will include an optional editing and or proofreading element.
 But take it from me: the increased investment is worth it.